adambard/learnxinyminutes-docs/kotlin.html.markdown

 ---

 Kotlin is a staticaly-typed programming language that runs on the Java Virtual Machine and also can be compiled to JavaScript source code.
 [Read more here.](http://kotlinlang.org/docs/reference/faq.html)

-##TODO
+##TODO: to add
   - Traits, implementing them, states.
   - Class properties, getters, setters, default values.
   - Companion objects, factory method convention in kotlin